r-grandorder/tri-hermes/en/pages/Lostbelt/tunguska.md

 (I may not be able to protect Fujimaru this time around.)

 **Taigong:**
-(If we lose , the reclamation of Pan-human History will end as a pipe dream.)
+(If we lose [♂ him /♀ her], the reclamation of Pan-human History will end as a pipe dream.)

 **Taigong:**
 (We'll need to seize her before that!)